 Here’s a list of TV shows that aired (or are expected to air) during the 2017-18 season (roughly September 2017 through August 2018) but won’t be back for the 2018-19 season.
 Not finding a show that you believe has been cancelled?
 Check the 2016-17 season list or the 2018-19 season list.

-Most recent additions: The Four: Battle for Stardom, Phenoms (FOX), Showtime at the Apollo (FOX), Pink Collar Crimes (CBS), Castaways (ABC), 20/20: In an Instant (ABC), The Last Defense (ABC), In Contempt (BET), The Gong Show (ABC), The Proposal (ABC), Humans (AMC), Sideswiped (YouTube), Do You Want to See a Dead Body?
+Most recent additions: The Four: Battle for Stardom, Phenoms (FOX), Showtime at the Apollo (FOX), Pink Collar Crimes (CBS), Castaways (ABC), 20/20: In An Instant (ABC), The Last Defense (ABC), In Contempt (BET), The Gong Show (ABC), The Proposal (ABC), Humans (AMC), Sideswiped (YouTube), Do You Want to See a Dead Body?
 (YouTube), The Innocents (Netflix), Love Connection (FOX), Let’s Get Physical (Pop), Sunday Night with Megyn Kelly (NBC), Trial & Error (NBC), Marlon (NBC), Who Is America?
 (Showtime), Detroiters (Comedy Central), Hit the Floor (BET), Another Period (Comedy Central), Take Two (ABC), Salvation (CBS), Reverie (NBC), Good Behavior (TNT), Alone Together (Freeform), Marvel’s Luke Cage (Netflix), All About the Washingtons (Netflix), Nathan for You (Comedy Central), Outcast (Cinemax), I’m Dying Up Here (Showtime), Freakish (Hulu), Dietland (AMC), American Woman (Paramount Network), Sofia the First (Disney Junior), The Joel McHale Show with Joel McHale (Netflix), The Break With Michelle Wolf (Netflix), and The Royals (E!).